Path-of-Modifiers/pathofmodifiersapp/README.md

-# pPath of Modifiers Application
+# Path of Modifiers Application
 Website application for checking prices on explicit and affixes specific items in Path of Exile